brson/hackmd-collab/rust-compilation-model-calamity.md

 Rust's approach to generics is the most obvious language feature to blame on bad compile times, and understanding how Rust translates generic functions to machine code is important to understanding the Rust compile-time/run-time tradeoff.

 Generics generally are a complex topic, and Rust generics come in a number of forms that I'm not going to explore in-depth here.
-Rust has generic types, generic functions, and generic methods.
-For simplicity, we'll discuss generic functions, but they all are essentially the same (functions are effectively methods without a self-type, and generic types force all their methods to be generic).
+Rust has generic functions and generic types.
+For simplicity, we'll discuss generic functions only, but there are further compile-time considerations for generic types.

 As an example, consider the following `ToString` trait and the generic function `print`: